-In response to the initial flux of calls to the Fraud Hotline, the Committee held a hearing on April 15, 2015, titled, "Catch Me If You Can: The IRS Impersonation Scam and the Government's Response," that examined how the scam works, steps seniors can take to protect themselves, law enforcement's response, and what more can be done to combat this scam.5 Since the hearing, the IRS has released several tips to spot these scams and what steps individuals should take if they receive a call.6 issued.8 For example, one of the IRS' anti-fraud tips advises consumers that the agency will not call about taxes owed without first mailing a bill.9 Recent fraud calls have revealed to investigators that some scam artists now claim that they are following up on letters that the IRS previously sent to the victims.
+In response to the initial flux of calls to the Fraud Hotline, the Committee held a hearing on April 15, 2015, titled, "Catch Me If You Can: The IRS Impersonation Scam and the Government's Response," that examined how the scam works, steps seniors can take to protect themselves, law enforcement's response, and what more can be done to combat this scam.
+Since the hearing, the IRS has released several tips to spot these scams and what steps individuals should take if they receive a call.

-TIGTA data suggest that increased public awareness has made a difference and harder from criminals to find victims.7 TIGTA reports, however, that the scam has morphed and evolved in response to guidance the IRS has
+TIGTA data suggest that increased public awareness has made a difference and harder from criminals to find victims.
+TIGTA reports, however, that the scam has morphed and evolved in response to guidance the IRS has issued.
+For example, one of the IRS' anti-fraud tips advises consumers that the agency will not call about taxes owed without first mailing a bill.
+Recent fraud calls have revealed to investigators that some scam artists now claim that they are following up on letters that the IRS previously sent to the victims.

 While there are multiple variations of the IRS impersonation scam, criminals generally accuse victims of owing back taxes and penalties.
 They then threaten retaliation, such as home foreclosure, arrest, and in some cases, deportation, if immediate payment is not made by a certified check, credit card, electronic wire-transfer, prepaid debit card or gift card.
-In April 2016, TIGTA announced that it began receiving an influx of complaints that IRS impersonators were demanding payment in the form of iTunes gift cards10.
+In April 2016, TIGTA announced that it began receiving an influx of complaints that IRS impersonators were demanding payment in the form of iTunes gift cards.
 At the same time, the Committee's Fraud Hotline also began receiving reports from callers that scammers were demanding payments via gift cards.
 The criminals tell victims that if they immediately pay the amount that is allegedly owed, the issue with IRS will be resolved and the arrest warrant, or other adverse action, will be cancelled.